firebolt-db/firebolt-python-sdk/docsrc/Managing_resources.rst

 	.. note::

-		Subsequent examples in this section use the ``rm`` object for database and engine functions.
+		Subsequent examples on this page use the ``rm`` object for database and engine functions.

 Database function examples